Categories of Membership

 US and Canada

-- Active Member: Plastic surgeon who is board certified by The American Board of Plastic Surgery® (ABPS®) or The Royal College of Physicians and Surgeons of Canada®.
+- Active Member: Plastic surgeon who is board certified by The American Board of Plastic Surgery® (ABPS®) or The Royal College of Physicians and Surgeons of Canada® and/or the Corporation Professionnelle des Médecins du Québec.
 All active members must complete one year as a candidate member, prior to being elevated to Active Membership.

-- Candidate for Active Membership: Plastic surgeon who has completed residency and fellowship training and is eligible for board certification by The American Board of Plastic Surgery® (ABPS®) or The Royal College of Physicians and Surgeons of Canada®.
+- Candidate for Active Membership: Plastic surgeon who has completed residency and fellowship training and is eligible for board certification by The American Board of Plastic Surgery® (ABPS®) or The Royal College of Physicians and Surgeons of Canada® and/or the Corporation Professionnelle des Médecins du Québec.
 All applicants for active membership must serve as a candidate for a minimum of one year.

 - Resident and Fellows include: